Transforming Chase – The Stewardship Journey.

 By: Patricia Wilson, KLT’s Community Conservation & Stewardship Technician

 Fall is such a beautiful time of year, one of changing leaves and reflecting on summer experiences.
-For us at KLT, it’s also a time of wrapping up the field season and assess the work we accomplished over the spring and summer.
+For us at Kawartha Land Trust (KLT), it’s also a time of wrapping up the field season and assessing the work we accomplished over the spring and summer.

 A property that stands out from this summer’s work is our John Earle Chase Memorial Park.

 This stunning property features forested walking trails, rolling hills and amazing views overlooking Pigeon Lake and has gone through quite the transformation over the past two years.